likedan/cadens/README.md

 I built an AI agent for my marketing team -- think Claude Code, but through a web UI that non-technical people can actually use.
 It manages ad campaigns, pulls analytics, writes reports, executes code, creates dashboards, conducts research, builds brand kits, handles SEO, GEO, visual design, content posting, social analysis, social feeds, and more.
 Built in 4 months.
 30+ real customers.
 Running in production.
 Customers love the experience.

-But I kept hitting the same wall: **too many integrations to build alone.** Every customer wants to ingest data differently, manage Google Ads with full structural control, run custom services for LinkedIn or X or Reddit -- different UX, different integrations, different everything.
+But I kept running into a deeper problem.
+Every customer wanted to ingest data differently, manage Google Ads with full structural control, run custom services for LinkedIn or X or Reddit -- different UX, different integrations, different everything.
 Then people started asking "can this do sales?" "customer support?" "enterprise data intelligence?"
+The more I customized for each one, the more I realized: they shouldn't be renting my version of this.
+They should be owning theirs. **The real bottleneck isn't intelligence -- it's that every business needs an AI agent shaped exactly like their business, and no SaaS product can be all shapes at once.**

-I also realized something: people don't just want to use a tool -- they want to *own* it.
+I also realized something else: people don't just want to use a tool -- they want to *own* it.
 They want control over their IP, control over how it works.
 The appetite for pure SaaS is shrinking.
 People want to feel capable, not locked in.

 The core platform is domain-agnostic.
 Marketing is just prompts, tools, skills, features, user experience, and integrations layered on top. **Any vertical works.**